monday8am/monday8am.github.io/_posts/2018-03-30-unidirectional.md

 categories: blog
 ---

-The [unidirectional architectures](https://staltz.com/unidirectional-user-interface-architectures.html) are here to stay.
-The web development is full of succesful cases based on [Flux](https://facebook.github.io/flux/), [Redux](https://redux.js.org/), [Elm](http://elm-lang.org/), [React](https://reactjs.org/) among others and some of them has been ported to mobile dev with really nice results.
+[Unidirectional architectures](https://staltz.com/unidirectional-user-interface-architectures.html) are here to stay.
+Web development is full of succesful cases based on [Flux](https://facebook.github.io/flux/), [Redux](https://redux.js.org/), [Elm](http://elm-lang.org/), [React](https://reactjs.org/) among others and some of them have been ported to mobile dev with really nice results.
 But, are these ported frameworks enough mature to be used into a production environment?
-It worth it?
+Is it worth it?

-At Fidesmo we think **yes**, but there are some considerations about our app that make the decision easier.
-Our app is a kind of bridge between the [Fidesmo devices](https://developer.fidesmo.com/javacard) (chips) and the a [whole remote platform](https://developer.fidesmo.com/architecture) to interact with them.
+At Fidesmo we think **it is**, but there are some considerations about our app that make the decision easier.
+Our app is a kind of bridge between [Fidesmo devices](https://developer.fidesmo.com/javacard) and a [whole remote platform](https://developer.fidesmo.com/architecture) to interact with them.
 So, for our app:

-- There are many different (and well defined) states triggered by the three different inputs: *the user*, *the network* and *the device* interactions.
+- There are many (and well defined) states triggered by the three different inputs: *the user*, *the network* and *the device*.
 Most of the time we could describe our app behaviour as a finite state machine.

-- It is developed using Kotlin and Swift and both languages are suitable for a functional approach.
+- It is developed using Kotlin and Swift and both languages are suitable for a functional programming approach.

-- It doesn't have too many screens so the whole application state is enough flat and simple.
+- It doesn't have many screens so the whole application state is not too nested.

 ### Framework